Public Consultation Session #1 (October 19, 2017)

 Public Consultation Session #2 consisted of a presentation and workshop.
 Participants were asked to provide feedback on the draft vision, guiding principles, and land use concepts.
 A summary report will be available in the coming weeks.
 Findings will inform the preparation of the Draft Tertiary Plan.
 The presentation, display boards, and worksheets are availabe and we are still accepting feedback until the end of April 26th.
 Interested parties are encouraged to download and fill out the worksheets and return them to firstname.lastname@example.org or drop them off at Town Hall, 395 Mulock Dr.

 Public Consultation Session #3 will consist of a public open house, held in advance of a Statutory Public Meeting.
-Participants will have the opportunity to review the Final Tertiary Plan.
+Participants will have the opportunity to review the Draft Tertiary Plan.

 Statutory Public Meeting, in accordance with the Planning Act.
 The statutory Public Meeting is a formal meeting with Council where participants can offer comments to Council on the Final Tertiary Plan.
-Written or oral submissions must be made prior to, or at, the Public Meeting, if not you may not be entitled to appeal the decision to the Ontario Municipal Board.
-You may also not be added as a party to the hearing of an Ontario Municipal Board appeal unless, in the opinion of the Board, there is reasonable grounds to do so.
+Written or oral submissions must be made prior to, or at, the Public Meeting, if not you may not be entitled to appeal the decision to the Local Appeal Tribunal.
+You may also not be added as a party to the hearing of a Local Appeal Board appeal unless, in the opinion of the Tribunal, there is reasonable grounds to do so.